 However, whatever changes occur, providing you meet all the conditions of your offer with us by the deadline stipulated by UCAS, your offer will be confirmed and you will be accepted by the University.
 This applies to all our offer holders, wherever you are currently studying in the world.

 Do I have to pass the science practical component of any science A-levels I am taking in order to meet the conditions of my offer?

 In normal circumstances, if you have taken any science A-levels, we would expect you to take and pass the practical component in addition to meeting any overall grade requirement.
-However, we are aware that students may not have had the chance to complete their practical tasks before the beginning of the pandemic lockdown.
-If this is the case, or you have other extenuating circumstances that mean you have been unable to gain a pass grade for the endorsement, this requirement may be waived.
+However, we are aware that students may not have had the chance to complete their practical tasks due to the pandemic.
+If this is the case, or you have other extenuating circumstances that mean you are not able to gain a pass grade for the endorsement, this requirement may be waived.
 As in other years, we will seek evidence of extenuating circumstances from your school.

-I am a private candidate* holding an offer for undergraduate study starting in October.
+I am a private candidate* holding an offer to start studying in October.
 What are my options?